 No public transportation nearby (unless you walk about a mile to the Harvard Square subway station, which is actually a pleasant walk), but assuming you avoid rush hour traffic, a car service ride such a Uber or Lyft to central Boston and back will cost a lot less than parking in the city for the day.

 Did you know that Boston Logan Airport's location just across Boston Harbor from the city means you can get Downtown in only 7 minutes by water taxi?
 So if you're looking to save money by staying outside of Boston, airport hotels are a good option to consider.
+The water taxis stop at a variety of points around the Boston waterfront, including CruisePort, so even though they cost a bit more than the subway, they can be a very convenient option.
+(Find out more about water taxis here.)

 Logan's onsite Hyatt and Hilton hotels usually offer significantly lower rates than those you'll find at most Downtown hotels.
 Find out more